AshleyRayMaceli/crowd-source-reviews-ember/README.md

 ## Known Bugs

-_averageRating() method works but is asynchronous, only displays correct star rating after trying to visit a hike detail page a second time._
+* averageRating() method works but is asynchronous, only displays correct star rating after trying to visit a hike detail page a second time.
-_Currently, user may add same hike to their favorites page multiple times_
+* Currently, user may add same hike to their favorites page multiple times.

 ## Prerequisites